aws-samples/amazon-cloudfront-secure-static-site/README.md

     ```shell
     make package-function
     ```
-4. Copy your site content to the projects **www** folder
+4. Copy your site content to the projects **www** folder.
+Make sure to include the following files
+5.
+    ```
+- index.html
+- 403.html
+- 404.html
+    ```
-4. If you don't have one already, create an S3 bucket to store the CloudFormation artifacts with `aws s3 mb s3://<bucket name>`
+5. If you don't have one already, create an S3 bucket to store the CloudFormation artifacts with `aws s3 mb s3://<bucket name>`

-5. Package the CloudFormation template.
+6. Package the CloudFormation template.
 The provided template uses [the AWS Serverless Application Model](https://aws.amazon.com/about-aws/whats-new/2016/11/introducing-the-aws-serverless-application-model/) so must be transformed before you can deploy it.

     ```shell
     aws cloudformation package \
         --template-file templates/main.yaml \
-        --s3-bucket <your bucket name here> \
+        --s3-bucket <bucket name> \
         --output-template-file packaged.template
     ```

-6. Deploy the packaged CloudFormation template to a CloudFormation stack:
+7. Deploy the packaged CloudFormation template to a CloudFormation stack:

     ```shell
     aws cloudformation deploy \